batate/shouldi/README.md

 One Experiment, Multiple Measurements
 -------------------------------------

-The philosophy is that experiments go in `setup` and experiments go into matchers. `shouldi` will make sure that the
+The philosophy is that experiments go in `setup` and measurements go into matchers. `shouldi` will make sure that the context is passed between them cleanly so that things compose correctly.

 When you run a `shouldi` test, for each context: